lequoclap/toughguys-api/README.md

 The API only for tough guys. j/k

-Just a tool to fetch data from Strava and customize as I want.
+Just a tool to fetch data from Strava and customize.

+## How to run in local

+- install aws-cli, update credentials
+- clone `env.ts.sample` to `env.ts`, update application information
+- `npm install` or `yarn install`
+- `npm run start`
+- APIs will be run in http://localhost:3000 by default

-DynamoDB's structure
+## DynamoDB's structure

 ```
 {